badaix/snapcast/README.md

 For a webinterface in python, see [snapcastr](https://github.com/xkonni/snapcastr), based on [python-snapcast](https://github.com/happyleavesaoc/python-snapcast).
 This interface controls client volume and assigns streams to groups.

+Another webinterface running on any device, see [snapcast-websockets-ui](https://github.com/derglaus/snapcast-websockets-ui), running entirely in the browser, needs [websockify](https://github.com/novnc/websockify).
+No configuration needed, features almost all functions, still needs some tuning for the optics.

 Setup of audio players/server
 -----------------------------
 Snapcast can be used with a number of different audio players and servers, and so it can be integrated into your favorite audio-player solution and make it synced-multiroom capable.